Variable Life Insurance Explained: Investment Risks and Returns

 • Cash value invested in market-based sub-accounts like mutual funds

-• Policyholder bears all investment risk with potential for losses
+• Policyholder bears all market risk with potential for significant losses

 Ohio Life Insurance - Save up to 70% Off